-Jr/Sr (EE391/EE492) design project to design a tester for RS485 Data Communication lines to detect errors such as crosses to AC as well as other line parameters.
+The EE391 design project's purpose is to design a tester for the RS485 Data Communication lines to detect errors such as crosses to AC as well as other line parameters.
 The tester will also have the ability to initiate and receive known communications between its components to test verify data integrity.
 The design will initially focus on using the DMX Protocol and later parallel firmware revisions will support alternate protocols such as LED Effects Protocol.
 The end usage of the device will be to test line integrity and wiring during the installation of LED Panels.

-The Design will consist of two units that will interact with each other over the bus to verify the correct wiring of the bus and connectivity to the source unit of the bus with at correct speed, as well as checking the DC supply voltages provided to the led panels.
+The design will consist of two units, a Roving Tester and a Data Source, that will interact with each other over the bus to verify the correct wiring of the bus and connectivity to the source unit of the bus with at correct speed, as well as checking the DC supply voltages provided to the led panels.
 The device must be configurable and adaptable to tolerate all current and future designs that may arise.